peterhry/peterhrynkow.com/index.md

-# Peter is a tech leader with a passion for good design, building great products, and coaching agile teams.
+# Peter is a design-savvy tech leader with a passion for building great products, and coaching agile teams.

 <a href="{{ site.author.github }}">GitHub</a> /
 <a href="{{ site.author.linkedin }}">LinkedIn</a> /